 November 1966

-The Prime Movers Blues Band fired Tom Ralston (he later migrated first to New York City to play with Charlie Musselwhite and The Barry Goldberg Blues Band, Arlo Guthrie, Jake Holmes, and Spanky and The Our Gang, and then to Berkeley, California, to play with Ulysses Crockett Magic, Sky Blue, Cleanliness and Godliness Skiffle Band, Grateful Dead, Commander Cody and His Lost Planet Airmen, Tom 'Pooky' Ralston & Friends, Seatrain, Energy Crisis, Joy Of Cooking, and Country Joe McDonald).
-Tom was a good drummer, technically, but he could not play the blues, so he played very, very few gigs before the band fired him exactly.
-The band replaced him with Jesse Crawford, aka ‘Brother J.C.’, a good drummer and great guy, who recently came to Ann Arbor from his home town Cleveland, Ohio, to study at Eastern Michigan University.
-The band also added a horn player named Lenny Cole, who actually had started to rehearse with them at least since early October, but only now he officialy joined them.
+In November, the band fired Tom Ralston because “he was a good drummer, technically, but he could not play the blues,” reflects Michael Erlewine, “so he played very, very few gigs before we fired him.”
+Tom moved to New York City to play with Charlie Musselwhite, the Barry Golberg Blues Band, Arlo Guthrie, Jake Holmes, and Spanky and the Our Gang, and then to Berkeley to play with Ulysses Crockett Magic, Sky Blue, Cleanliness and Godliness Skiffle Band, Grateful Dead, Commander Cody and His Lost Planet Airmen, Tom 'Pooky' Ralston & Friends, Seatrain, Energy Crisis, Joy Of Cooking, and Country Joe McDonald.
+To replace him, the Prime Movers hired Jesse Crawford, aka ‘Brother J.C.,’ a good drummer and great guy, who recently came to Ann Arbor from his home town Cleveland, Ohio, to study at Eastern Michigan University.
+The band also added a sax player named Lenny Cole, who actually had started to rehearse with them at least since early October, but only now he officialy joined them.
+The Prime Movers were the very first white blues band to added a horn section, or at least one horn player, even before the Butterfield Blues Band who followed their path only months later.

 1) Dan Erlewine